 Here are some good examples of properties that would provide a good return on investment – both in terms of rental income and likely increase in value over time.

 The first one is a particular favourite and I may take it on as one of the first properties in my new property investment fund – more of which later.
-See pictures above and for more details see here
+See pictures above.

 It is in the historic centre of Nardo and has, potentially 5 bedrooms with room for five bathrooms.
 The main house is in a reasonable state, though it needs work, but there are also two outbuildings that need complete restoration.
 These could be done after the main house though, possibly using the income from a first rental season.
 There is a good sized courtyard, which could be made very pretty.
 The asking price is 120,000.
 It would take a further 120,000 to restore the whole property and furnish it to a high standard.
 Even renting out the main house alone the property would give an annual return of between 5 and 8 percent and, restored, the property would be worth in the high 200s in the current market.

 The second property is in nearby Galatone, where prices are lower than in Nardo.
 The town is smaller but lively – equally near the sea and with a good selection of shops and places to eat.
 This property has already been renovated.
 It has three double bedrooms, a single, and two bathrooms.
 The roof terrace needs embellishing but already has an outdoor shower and a ‘kitchen area’.
 You may have to wait a few years for an appreciable increase in value but furnished to a high standard this would give over a 10% return in the way of income.
-See pictures above and for more details see here
+See pictures above.

 The last property is a one bedroom apartment – still in Galatone.
 It has been completely renovated but it needs a kitchen and the wiring needs finishing off.
 It has a roof terrace and is on the market at 32,000 which means, again, an excellent return in terms of income.
-See pictures below and for more details see here
+See pictures below.

 Return on investment was calculated based on 45% occupancy between April 1st and October 31st – giving plenty of time for personal use.
 You would also expect to get bookings outside this period.